rowanfoo/taj4j/README.md

 Architecture:
 This newest version consist of 3 main modules
 1. [Repo] baseJ : this is build on SpingBoot JPA , QueryDSL , Postgress
+2. [Elastic]Elastic: this store all the market news in ElasticSearch
-2. [In Memory Repo] base : this is image of repo , but is in memory using IGNITE
+3. [In Memory Repo] base : this is image of repo , but is in memory using IGNITE
-3. [Data Repo] base: this caches all the user customs technical indicators.
+4. [Data Repo] base: this caches all the user customs technical indicators.
-4. [Logic] taj4j: This is most of the business logic.
+5. [Logic] taj4j: This is most of the business logic.
-5. [Controller] wishlist , Oauth , User :
+6. [Controller] wishlist , Oauth , User :
-6. [Frontend] AngularJS
+7. [Frontend] AngularJS

 Infrastructure:
 These apps are hosted on Rancher Kubernetes , running on single worker nodes.
 All the apps are single instances except for the logic (taj4j) app which is run on 2 instances to improve performance.